THE LINHA COLLECTION

 Reference image from beach algaiarens on the mediterranean island of Menorca.

-The bay of Algaiarens is located in the green valley of La Vall, a region in the north of the island of Menorca.
-The landscape is defined by dense pine forests, scrubs, dune systems, reddish rocks, and secluded beaches.
-The evergreen pine trees radiate a rich dark green color that contrasts with the fresh, lighter green tones of the surrounding wild olive trees and scrubs, nestled in the bright light gray sand.
-As an ensemble, the flora of La Vall creates the vibrant Algaiarens color palette.
+The bay of Algaiarens lies in the green valley of La Vall, a region in the north of the Balearic island of Menorca.
+The landscape is shaped by dense pine forests, wild shrubs, dune systems, reddish rocks, and sandy beaches.
+The evergreen pines radiate a deep, rich green that contrasts with the fresh, light-green hues of wild olive trees and surrounding shrubs, all nestled in bright, light-gray sand.
+As an ensemble, the flora of La Vall forms the vibrant yet serene Algaiarens color palette.

 pino